Wing Clipping Guide for Bird Owners

 Clipping Baby Birds

 When I have a clutch of cockatiel babies, I let them learn to fly before they are clipped.
-The first clipping I only cut two flight feathers, and continue to let them fly with less lift or distance.
-As they grow stronger, I cut another feather and so on until I find the right balance.
+During the first clipping, I only cut two flight feathers, and I continue to let them fly with less lift or distance.
+As they grow stronger, I cut another feather, and so on, until I find the right balance.
 Give them a chance to stretch their wings, learn to fly, and then clip them so they can fly safely without injury.

 Should You Clip Your Bird's Wings?